What is an Allow List?

 - Share posts about the project on social media and create buzz

-Once you’ve completed the task, you’ll share your wallet’s public address with the project’s team.
-Depending on the project, there are different ways to do this.
+No matter what sort of selection process is involved, you’ll need to share your wallet’s public address, and there are different ways to do this.
 Some ask you to submit via online forms while others simply ask your to drop it in their Discord server.

 Finally, the team makes sure that the address that your public address is registered to get special access to mint when the collection drops.